mochji/synapsea/README.md

 Synapsea is built from the ground up to be simple, easy to understand and portable with no external libraries, requring only a Lua interpreter.

+## Notice

+While this software is released under the GNU GPL v3, I kindly request, that users refrain from using this framework for the creation of chatbots and AI-generated images without explicit permission.

 ## Table of Contents

  - [Installation](#installation)